acr012/eSponse/README.md

 In order to use the emailing features the user must purchase credits (via the Stripe API).
 Then the sendgrip emailing sevice is used to send survey emails to the recipients.

-The heroku cloud platform is used to build and run the production application.
+The heroku cloud platform is used to build and run the production version of eSponse, and the current working iteration can be found at https://esponse.herokuapp.com/.